SanseiDororo/githubactions/README.md

 #### Makefile

-Make file covers all the necessary parts for the installation, development and deployment of the package.
+Makefile covers all the necessary parts for the installation, development and deployment of the package.

 #### Installing the project